Why We Love Paris in the Fall

 Not many people realize that September and October are still high season in Paris.
 Sure, the summer crowds are gone, but the weather is still good, making September and October two great months to visit Paris.

-Below we list the Paris main attractions you will need advance tickets for and have added links to our favorite trusty providers for your convenience.
+Below, we list Paris’ main attractions you will need advance tickets for and have added links to our favorite trusty providers for your convenience.
 For the Eiffel Tower, Louvre Museum, and Versailles, you will be asked to choose a date and time slot for your visit.

 2. LEARN ABOUT THE FALL HOLIDAYS IN FRANCE

 In November, the low season starts in Paris.
 The long lines disappear, people are more relaxed, and you can even get some smiles.
-However, there are some periods where it is still necessary to book things in advance:
+However, there are some periods with holidays and Paris festivals where it is still necessary to book things in advance:

-School holidays from 22 October to 7 November 2022 (Vacances de la Toussaint).
-Commonly, families from other parts of France travel to Paris in the fall for a cultural trip.
+School holidays from 21 October to 6 November 2023 (Vacances de la Toussaint).
+Commonly, families from other parts of France travel to Paris in fall for a cultural trip.

-1st November 2022 La Toussaint (All Saints Day) is a public holiday in France and other parts of Europe.
-This year, 1st November falls on a Tuesday, so it will be a great opportunity for a fabulous weekend getaway to Paris.
+1 November 2023 – La Toussaint (All Saints Day) is a public holiday in France and other parts of Europe.
+This year, 1 November falls on a Wednesday, so it will be an excellent opportunity for a fabulous weekend getaway to Paris.

-11th November 2022 Armistice WW1 is also a public holiday in France.
-This year, 11th November falls on a Friday, so it will be a great opportunity for a fabulous weekend getaway to Paris.
+11 November 2023 – Armistice WW1 is also a public holiday in France.
+This year, 11 November falls on a Saturday, so it won’t be an excellent opportunity for the French for a fabulous weekend getaway to Paris.

 Out of these periods, it is still a good idea to make hotel reservations early to score the best deals.
 Fall in Paris is more affordable than the busy summer months, but hotel prices tend to rise if you book at the last minute.